2015 Major League Baseball season: Other uniforms

 Players, coaches, and umpires at all games wore #42 on April 15, the 68th anniversary of Jackie Robinson's debut in the majors.

 The Giants wore uniforms with gold "Giants" script lettering and numbering on April 18 to celebrate their 2014 World Series title.

-On April 20 (Patriots' Day), the Boston Red Sox wore home white jerseys with "BOSTON" written on the front to mark the two year anniversary of the Boston Marathon bombings.
+On April 20 (Patriots' Day), the Boston Red Sox wore home white jerseys with "BOSTON" written on the front to mark the second anniversary of the Boston Marathon bombings.
 The uniform also sported the 2013 navy-blue circular patch with a white border on the left shoulder saying "B Strong" (with the red B in the classic font featured on the Red Sox's caps).

 The Milwaukee Brewers wore their batting practice jerseys as an alternate on April 21.
 The front has the Brewers' "M" logo on front, and has gold trim on the side.

 The Giants wore Spanish-language "Gigantes" uniforms on May 5, Cinco de Mayo.

 The Orioles wore a special uniform May 11, the first game at Camden Yards with spectators since April 26 due to the riots that took place in the city in April.
 The uniforms were in their home whites, but had their road "Baltimore" script on the front instead of the usual "Orioles".

 The Reds wore camouflage uniforms and caps on May 16 and June 6.
 The uniforms had the "Reds" script on the front, instead of the player's number and the Reds' logo.

 All teams wore camouflage uniforms on May 25, Memorial Day in the United States.
 Although Memorial Day is not a legal holiday in Ontario, the Blue Jays wore camouflage.